AkihisaYamada/nlt/README.md

 ```
 You don't have to name `mul_suc`, which is actually already declared as `#simp`.

-A type-dependent user might not recognize that there are remaining subgoals:
+A type-system dependent user might fail to notice that there are remaining subgoals:
 ```
         3. ∀ x'. x' : ℕ ⟹ 2 * x' = x' + x' : Prop
         4. x : ℕ